FrancoisChaumont/open-route-service/README.md

-# Open Route Service - Interface for the Open Route Service API
+# Open Route Service - Interface for the ORS API

 ATTENTION!
 This v2 so far only includes the geocoding.
 See v1 for distance computation.